pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Step 3: You open one Terminal Window Tab Pane for Drawing

+Inside of one Pane,
-You tell our Code to move Turtles around and draw things on the Terminal Screen
+you tell our Code to move Turtles around and draw things on the Terminal Screen

     python3 turtling.py --yolo